West Bromwich Albion F.C. Women

 The club is also closely affiliated with West Bromwich Albion Girls Regional Talent Centre, with the objective of bringing through Youth Players into the first team, as well as the Disability Sports Club and Basketball clubs.

+The club appointed manager Siobhan Hodgetts-Still in June 2023, and made her position full-time in February 2025 as part of a broader commitment to bring the Women's side into the club proper.

 History

 Early years (1989–2008)

 The club was founded as West Bromwich Albion Women's F.C. in 1989 playing local and recreational football.
 In 1995 they joined the Midland Combination Women's Football League, but was not part of West Bromwich Albion F.C.
 In the 2004–05 season they were incorporated in the WBA Community Programme and committed to developing youth players.
 They continued in this way for four more seasons.

 The Albion Foundation (2009–2011)

 In 2009 the club was part of The Albion Foundation and was incorporated into Sporting Club Albion, alongside the Basketball and Disabled Sports teams.
 Their second season in this format saw them win the Midlands Combination Women's Football League title and gain promotion the FA Women's Premier League in the process.
 In the summer of 2011 the announcement of the Girls Centre of Excellence brought new promise of improvement in the development of young players.